Understanding typing.Literal for Strict Validation

 • Automatic type narrowing in conditional control flow

-• Lightweight replacement for verbose Enum classes
+• Lightweight replacement for verbose Enum classes in simple cases

 Defining Exact Value Constraints with Literal